 Cinnamon to sprinkle on top

-- Microwaves the sweet potato for 3 mins on full heat
+- Microwave the sweet potato for 3 mins on full heat

 - Mash the sweet potato, and then whisk thoroughly with 2 eggs to start.
 If too thick to pour into a pan, add the third egg, if not continue.